larytet/binlog/README.md

 The API is not thread safe.
 One prossible workaround is to have an instance of the binlog in every thread, and flush the output to a file/stdout from time to time.
 Add index and/or a timestamp to all log entries, order the log entries when printing for human consumption

 This logger will not work well for applications which allocate format strings dynamically, like in the code below.
-The performance will be roughly the same as in ZAP log & some of it's fast friends.
+The performance will be similar to
+ZAP log & some of it's faster friends.

 ```Go
 {